 There was a body there on the floor.
 A large man with a balding head and black tattoos inked onto his bare, dark arms.
 He was laying on his stomach, face planted into a puddle.

 Maria leaped over the counter and crouched beside the man.
 She turned him over.
-Morandi and a couple of the others gagged from behind her, and Maria spared them a glance before she peered closely at the man’s face.
+Morandi and a couple of the others gagged from behind her.
+Maria spared them a glance inspecting the man’s face.
 His cheeks were pale and bloated, his eyes a bulging milky white.